 Finding Customer Satisfaction Ratings that Count

 Just because most of the surveys conducted by the car insurance companies aren’t scientific doesn’t mean that such surveys do not exist.
-Each year the Insurance Information Institute among other companies conduct surveys based on a number of criteria, including customer satisfaction.
+Each year the Insurance Information Institute conducts surveys based on several criteria, including customer satisfaction.

-There are several entities that pride themselves on providing accurate information about car insurance companies.
+Several entities pride themselves on providing accurate information about car insurance companies.

-They typically conduct independent studies to determine if a company is doing well in terms of price, products, and customer served, all from their current and former customer’s point of view.
+They typically conduct independent studies to determine if a company is doing well regarding price, products, and customer served, all from their current and former customer’s point of view.

 The difference between these surveys and the ones that you see from your car insurance company is that they ask more specific questions, such as your age, gender, and where you live which helps them to determine how similar people view the insurance company.